globulus/simi/README.md

 public class SimiDate {

     // Expose the Java methods via the @SimiJavaMethod annotation.
 The name should be
-    // the same as the name of the Simi method, and the returned value a SimiValue.
+    // the same as the name of the Simi method, and the returned value a SimiProperty.
     // All SimiJavaMethods must have at least two parameters, a SimiObject, and a
     // BlockInterpreter.
-After that, you may supply any number of SimiValue params,
+After that, you may supply any number of SimiProperty params,
     // which must correspond to the params in the Simi method declaration.

     // The now() method is meant to be used statically, hence the self param will
     // in fact be a SimiClass (Date), which can then be used to create a new
     // Date instance:
     @SimiJavaMethod
-    public static SimiValue now(SimiObject self, BlockInterpreter interpreter) {
+    public static SimiProperty now(SimiObject self, BlockInterpreter interpreter) {
         SimiClass clazz = (SimiClass) self;
         SimiValue timestamp = new SimiValue.Number(System.currentTimeMillis());
         return clazz.init(interpreter, Collections.singletonList(timestamp));